broadinstitute/seqr/deploy/LOCAL_INSTALL.md

 #### Google OAuth2
-Using Google OAuth2 for authentication requires setting up a Google Cloud project and configuring the seqr instance with the project's client ID and secret by setting the following environment variables in the docker-compose file or your [helm values overrides](https://github.com/broadinstitute/seqr-helm?tab=readme-ov-file#valuesenvironment-overrides):
+Using Google OAuth2 for authentication requires setting up a Google Cloud project and configuring the seqr instance with the project's client ID and secret by setting the following environment variables in the docker-compose file:
 ```yaml
   seqr:
     environment: